nigelbro/fluxion/README.md

 This architecture system is designed to allow for linear data flow, immutability, control of traffic flow etc.

  * Eliminate creating custom Events or Actions for Eventbus.
- * Worry about creating Action methods and not observables and posting to the event bus extend ActionCreators with RxActionCreator and postAction().
+ * Worry about creating Action methods and not observables and posting to the event bus extend ActionCreators with FluxionActionCreator and postAction().
- * No more eventbus subscribe methods throughout the application implement RxViewDispatch in Activities and BaseRxViewDispatch in Fragments, and Adapters.
+ * No more eventbus subscribe methods throughout the application implement FluxionViewInterface in Activities and BaseFluxionViewInterface in Fragments, and Adapters.
  * Post store change.

 ```java